nitpa7/ToDo-App/README.md

-# ToDo-App
-This App uses CoreData as Storage
 As we know there are two ways we can store data permenantly on iOS devices.
 This App uses Core Data.